-It’s important that inflatable boat valves in inflatable boats work properly to prevent an unwanted loss of air pressure.
+It’s important that inflation valves in inflatable boats work properly to prevent an unwanted loss of air pressure.
 If a leak does occur, the cause of the problem must be quickly identified, and resolved.

 First, check to see if the boat seams are leaking using soapy water in a spray bottle.
 If this is the case, refer to the manufacturer’s instructions for repair.
 If you believe the valve is leaking then follow the instructions below.

-How To Locate and Cure An Inflatable Boat Valves Leak
+How To Locate and Cure An Inflatable Boat Valve Leak